migramirez2/Harmony-ONE/progress/uladzislau-muraveika.md

+**2024-07-19: Weekly update**

+My current week focus was the fixes for ongoing issues and small improvements.

+There were several topics from the infrastructure side.
+Automatic SSL renewal on our internal Grafana, benefit - we wouldn't be doing it manually.
+Removal of old in-house Explorer infra, benefit - illuminate double spending on infra costs.
+I've also applied rate limits on the devnet and load tested how nginx will work under the load, advantage - mitigate load spikes on the RPC endpoints.
+And one item, after complaints from on-call engineers, I've added a separate disk usage alarm with a higher threshold for our archival and snapshot nodes, this reduced our monitoring noise.
+On the protocol side, I've helped Konstantin with the rollout of the golang 1.21 node to the devnet.
+It will help us to understand network behavior after the golang and libp2p update.

+---

 **2024-07-12: Weekly update**

 First of all, I've done migration of the staking backend, thanks to the automation ansible playbook and initial testing end-users haven't faced any downtime.
 Old expensive infra setup was removed - 88% costs saved.

 The main focus during this week was the localnet watchdog setup.
 I've changed both the frontend and backend code to support it.
 Main advantage - now our protocol dev team now can have full network observability on the localnet via 2 `make` commands.